 There are several reasons to dissolve an LLC.
 A few of the most common ones include:

-• The LLC is going out of business.
+- The LLC is going out of business

-• You’re retiring as a business owner.
+- You’re retiring as a business owner

-• The business was intended to be temporary.
+- The business was intended to be temporary

-• Disputes arose between members.
+- Disputes arose between its members

 Steps to Dissolve an LLC